MENU

 Nighttime at Chiba Port Tower

-As the evening darkened, we made our way to Chiba Port Tower, Chiba’s highest lookout point!
-While a bit more quaint than Tokyo Tower or Sky Tree, the souvenir shop on the bottom floor, and expansive views accentuated by the ocean make it an experience you can only get here on the corner of Chiba’s main port.
-Like other lookout towers, you’ll have a panoramic view of the surrounding area that loops around the building, with coin operated binoculars at the most picturesque points.
+Once evening time comes around, you can make your way to Chiba Port Tower, Chiba’s highest lookout point!
+While a bit more quaint than Tokyo Tower or Sky Tree, the souvenir shop on the bottom floor, and expansive views accentuated by the sea make it an experience you can only get here on the corner of Chiba’s main port.
+Like other lookout towers, you’ll have a panoramic view of the surrounding area, with coin operated binoculars at the most picturesque points.

-It’s a great vantage point, because you can see the dizzying expanse of Tokyo, but on a clear day, also far down Tokyo Bay and even as far as Mt.
+It’s a great vantage point, because you can see the dizzying expanse of Tokyo, and if you come on a clear evening, also far down Tokyo Bay and even as far as Mt.
 Fuji.
-Moreover, to the east you can see patches of green as the view spills out into the more rural side of Chiba.
+Moreover, during the daytime you can see patches of green as the view spills out into the more rural side of Chiba to the east.
 With a restaurant just below the panorama floor, this 125-meter tower is a great way to get an eye-full of Chiba.

 Sightseeing Spots